ericsche/MCinTeams/README.md

     > **Note:** For the Microsoft Teams connection you can either use your account or a resource account that will avoid you all the notifications from likes & comments if needed.

-- Reapeat the same steps for all flows
+- Repeat the same steps for all flows

 ### Configure the **Initiate MC** flow